Former President George H.W. Bush dies at age 94

 He had to ditch one plane in the Pacific and was shot down on Sept.
 2, 1944, while completing a bombing run against a Japanese radio tower.
 An American submarine rescued Bush.
 His two crewmates perished.
 He received the Distinguished Flying Cross for bravery.

+After leaving the military, Bush resumed his education at Yale University.
+Lean, athletic and standing 6-foot-2, he distinguished himself as first baseman and captain of Yale's baseball team and played in the first-ever College World Series in 1947 and again in 1948.
+He also distinguished himself in the classroom, taking just 2½ years to graduate Phi Beta Kappa.

-After the war, Bush took just 2½ years to graduate from Yale, then headed west in 1948 to the oil fields of West Texas.
-Bush and partners helped found Zapata Petroleum Corp. in 1953.
+After Yale he headed to the oil fields of West Texas where he and partners helped found Zapata Petroleum Corp. in 1953.
 Six years later, he moved to Houston and became active in the Republican Party.

 In politics, he showed the same commitment he displayed in business, advancing his career through loyalty and subservience.

-He was first elected to Congress in 1966 and served two terms.
+He was elected to Congress in 1966 and served two terms.
 President Richard Nixon appointed him ambassador to the United Nations, and after the 1972 election, named him chairman of the Republican National Committee.
-Bush struggled to hold the party together as Watergate destroyed the Nixon presidency, then became ambassador to China and CIA chief in the Ford administration.
+Later he would serve as ambassador to China and head of the CIA.

-Bush made his first bid for president in 1980 and won the Iowa caucuses, but Reagan went on to win the nomination.
+He made his first bid for president in 1980.
+Although he won the early Iowa caucuses, Reagan went on to win the nomination and select him as his vice-presidential running mate.

 But Bush soon became an aggressor, stressing patriotic themes and flailing Dukakis as an out-of-touch liberal.
 He carried 40 states, becoming the first sitting vice president to be elected president since Martin Van Buren in 1836.